willowtaewon/willowtaewon.github.io/README.md

 ## License

-This work is licensed under a [Creative Commons Zero v1.0 Universal](https://github.com/yaoyao-liu/minimal-light/blob/master/LICENSE) License.
+This work is licensed under a [Creative Commons Zero v1.0 Universal](https://github.com/Xiao-Chenguang/minimal-light/blob/master/LICENSE) License.

 ## Acknowledgements

+This project is a fork of the [yaoyao-liu/minimal-light](https://github.com/yaoyao-liu/minimal-light)

-Our project uses the source code from the following repositories:
+The original project uses the source code from the following repositories:

 * [pages-themes/minimal](https://github.com/pages-themes/minimal)